top of page

 LaCie Rugged External Hard Drive ribbon connector - photo by KilmerMedia

-Below, you can see the aluminum tabs broken off from prying them further than needed… The case should hold together at long as you have a couple set of interlocking tabs left.
+Below, you can see the aluminum tabs broken off from prying them further than needed… The case should hold together as long as a couple sets of interlocking tabs are left.
 You can use some electrical tape under the bumper, as well, to make sure the case firmly holds together.

 LaCie Rugged hard drive with broken case tabs after disassembly - photo by KilmerMedia